 Get the full Japanese experience by staying at one of the ryokan or guest houses in Hokkaido.
-Prices per night vary quite widely depending on the ryokan, location and what’s included – such as meals and whether there’s a private onsen.
-You can also choose one with a personal onsen attached to your room, but those would come at a higher price.
-During my trip to Hokkaido in Oct 16, I spent a night at the Oyada Kiyomizuya ryokan in the popular onsen town of Noboribetsu and the overall experience was simply unforgettable.
+Prices per night vary quite widely depending on the ryokan, location and what’s included in the stay – such as meals and whether there’s a private onsen.
+You can also choose to stay at a ryokan with a personal onsen attached to your room, but those normally come at a higher price.
+During my trip to Hokkaido, I spent a night at the Oyada Kiyomizuya ryokan in the popular onsen town of Noboribetsu and the overall experience was simply unforgettable.

 13. Take a ropeway

-If you plan to visit a mountain in Hokkaido, take the chance to ride on a ropeway if it’s available.
+If you plan to visit a mountain in Hokkaido, hope on a ropeway.
 It’s a scenic (or thrilling for some) to get to the top of a mountain in the elevator where you can get to a vantage point to enjoy the surrounding scenary.
 Some of the popular ropeways can be found at places like Mt Moiwa in Sapporo city and Mount Kurodake in Asahikawa.

 14. Bring home a piece of Otaru